nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to add a specific task to a specific group.

-2. ArchDuke adds the specific task in the group.
-3. ArchDuke updates the group task list and displays the task in the group.
+2. ArchDuke adds the specific task to the group and displays the task in the group.

    Use case ends.

 **Extensions**

 * 1a.
+The addtask command format is invalid.

-The group index is invalid.
+* 1b.
+The group name is invalid.

-    * 1a1.
+    * 1b1.
 ArchDuke shows an error message.

        Use case resumes from step 1.

+* 1c.
+The group does not exist in ArchDuke.

+  * 1c1.
+ArchDuke shows an error message.

+      Use case resumes from step 1.

-* 2a.
-The task format is invalid.
+* 1d.
+The task name is invalid.

+  * 1d1.
+ArchDuke shows an error message.

+      Use case resumes from step 1.

+* 1e.
+The task already exists in the target group.

-    * 2a1.
+  * 1e1.
 ArchDuke shows an error message.

       Use case resumes from step 1.

 **Use case: UC08 - Delete a task in a group**